KittyGiraudel/site/_posts/2015-12-02-dealing-with-tendonitis.md

 ## Health care

 Take anti-inflammatory pills only if you really need it (and if your doctor prescribes some) and stop when you feel like it’s going better.
 Still, try to **reduce the usage of your tendons to a bare minimum even under anti-inflammatory treatment** (_especially_ when under treatment, actually): they do not heal, they just make the pain disappear.
-If you keep forcing on your tendons in the mean time, you are making things worse.
+If you keep forcing on your tendons in the meantime, you are making things worse.

 **Consider taking specialized food supplements**.
 Cicatendon is a French brand focusing on helping getting rid of tendonitises.
 You can probably order it or find an equivalent in your country.
 You won’t notice a different within 2 days of course, but I suppose it can help in the long run.